All About Adapted Physical Education Specialists

 Job Description: Provide individualized physical education instruction or services to children, youth, or adults with exceptional physical needs due to gross motor developmental delays or other impairments.

-List of Adapted Physical Education Specialist Job Duties
+Daily Life Of an Adapted Physical Education Specialist

 - Write reports to summarize student performance, social growth, or physical development.